 Suppose you spend a lot of time fixing and changing your ethernet cables, then when you’ll do your other work.
 So that’s why it is important to buy a better cable, take some small but great care, and forget about it.

-To increase the life span of an ethernet cable, you can take some measures.
+You can take some measures to increase the life span of an ethernet cable.
 Those measures are as follows in some points:

 - Always Use Good Quality Ethernet Cable: Ensure you go with a well-known brand when purchasing ethernet cables.
 Because many brands don’t provide great quality, their wires are not properly made of copper; instead, they often use Copper Clad Aluminum, which is not good.